alexeyinkin/eb-1a/1-process/README.md

 ![](media/29_fee_home.png)

 The next page listed all the fees I had to pay.
-For the immigration programs that require affidavit of support, there is a fee to process that affidavit.
+For the immigration programs that require an affidavit of support, there is a fee to process that affidavit.
 On EB-1A, I don't need that, so the only fee was to issue my immigration visa.
-"IV" stood for immigration visa, and this acronym will be seen a lot here.
+"IV" stands for immigration visa, and this acronym will be seen a lot here.

 This page also showed that the payment was not instant